wolfSSL/wolfssl/wolfcrypt/src/port/xilinx/versal_gen2_asu/README.md

 The port sets `WOLF_CRYPTO_CB`, `WOLF_CRYPTO_CB_CMD`, `WOLF_CRYPTO_CB_COPY` and
-`WOLF_CRYPTO_CB_FREE` for you, and points `WC_USE_DEVID` at the ASU device so the unmodified wolfCrypt test and benchmark route through it.
+`WOLF_CRYPTO_CB_FREE` for you, and points `WC_USE_DEVID` at the ASU device so the unmodified wolfCrypt test and benchmark route through it. `WC_USE_DEVID` lands on keys and crypto objects at init; ECIES does not read it from there, so the test and benchmark hand it to each ECIES context themselves.

 ## Which Vitis release